Čikola: Description

 Čikola is 39 km in length, from Mirlović Polje to Krka at Nos Kalik, while its headwater Vrba that rises near Muć would add up to a combined length of about 47 km.

 Source and headwaters

 The main Čikola spring is also seasonal.
 It is located in Mirlović Polje village at the periphery of Petrovo Polje, near the village Čavoglave.
 From here, the river runs south-southwest and enters Petrovo polje when it turns westward before it reaches the city of Drniš.
 From here Čikola again turns south-southwest and enters its canyon.
-Flowing-by the village of Miljevci Čikola reach and spills into the river of Krka, which flows toward and into the Adriatic Sea.
+Flowing-by the village of Miljevci Čikola reaches and spills into the river of Krka, which flows toward and into the Adriatic Sea.

 Canyon

 The canyon contrasts with the nearby mountains of Moseća, Promina, and Svilaja.
 The canyon is 14 km long and 170 m deep in places.
 It ends 3 km from the lake part of the river, i.e. 6 km before the mouth.
 Due to the diversity of flora and fauna, and more underwater caves that can be easily entered in summer when the river is partly dry, and even the rich historical heritage, Čikola canyon gained the status of a protected area in 1965.
 In addition to its natural beauty, the Čikola canyon is known for its zipline, which stretches from 30 to 120 m above sea level and has a total length of 1.4 km, which makes it one of the longest ziplines in Croatia.
 Thrill enthusiasts can choose between three ziplines 250, 500 and 650 meters long, along which they can ride on a steel rope at speeds up to 70 km/h (~43 mph).